Scaffolds and Generalized Integral Galois Module Structure: Applications to Galois Extensions

 \section{Applications to Galois Extensions}

-In this section, we make some comments on the scope of Theorems \ref{IGMS} and \ref{gencount} in relation to various results already in the literature, as well as giving some new explicit applications.
-We consider only the classical setting, where $L/K$ is a Galois extension and $A$ is the group algebra $K[G]$ for $G=\Gal(L/K)$.
-The action of $A$ on $L$ is the usual one.
-The scaffolds in this section will all be Galois scaffolds in the sense of Definition \ref{Gal-scaff}.
-Thus the residue field $\kappa$ of $K$ is perfect of characteristic $p$, and the shift parameters of our scaffolds will always be the (lower) ramification breaks.
+In this section, we give some explicit applications of Theorems \ref{IGMS} and \ref{gencount}, and relate our approach to various results already in the literature.
+Except where otherwise stated, we consider only the classical setting, where $L/K$ is a Galois extension and $A$ is the group algebra $K[G]$ for $G=\Gal(L/K)$, with its usual action on $L$.
+The scaffolds will then be Galois scaffolds in the sense of Definition \ref{Gal-scaff}.
+In particular the residue field $\kappa$ of $K$ will be assumed to be perfect of characteristic $p$, and the shift parameters will be the (lower) ramification breaks.
 Also, the units $u_{i,t}$ in Definition \ref{tol-scaffold}(ii) will always be $1$.